 Simply sign in with an email address used for an Uber account, and you’ll have free access to the tool in all cities it’s currently available.

 Movement makes all insights available under the Creative Commons, Attribution Non-Commercial license.

 No; data is available under a Creative Commons, Attribution Non-Commercial license.
 Contact email@example.com if you have any questions regarding your specific case.

 What format is the data download available in?

-All data is downloadable in CSV format.
-These exports include origin and destination geometry information for use in geospatial applications.
-If you have a specific geospatial need not handled by this case, we always welcome feedback to improve the product.
+All data is downloadable in machine readable format.
+Where permitted, shapefile exports are available for use of Movement data in geospatial applications.
+If you have a specific geospatial need not handled by the tool, we always welcome feedback to improve the product.

 The city I’m interested in isn’t listed.
 What should I do?

 Uber Movement will only work in cities where we operate.
 Over time, we’ll be expanding to the majority of those cities.
 If you have a recommendation of where we should roll out to next, we’d welcome your feedback.

 How can I cite Movement data in my research or project?